tanyadima/ticket-booking-app/Readme.md

   Update port if needed in application.properties server.port=8081
 * First, register users using Postman collection (register)
-* Login to the user using your browser and URL http://localhost:8081/login
+* Login using Postman collection (login)
-* After sussessfull login copy cookie value displayed in the monitor
+* After sussessfull login copy token jwt from the response body
-* For every request,except register, add header Cookie and paste the value from the previous step
+* For every request,except register and login, add Authorization header and paste the value from the previous step like this: Bearer {token jwt from the login request}
 * Use postman collection attached to the project: postmanCollection.json
 * Use tools like Postman or cURL to interact with the API (movies, showtimes, ticket bookings)

 ## Constraints
-* Authentication: All endpoints except login and register require authentication.
+* Authentication: All endpoints except login and register require authentication using Authorization header and jwt received from the login request.
 * Authorization:
   movie, showtime adn fetch book data are restricted to users with the ROLE_ADMIN role. book ticket are restricted to users with the ROLE_CUSTOMER role.
 ## API Endpoints

+### Login
+* Login: POST /login (For everyone)

+### Register
+* Register new user: POST /register (For everyone)

 ### Movies
 * Add Movie: POST /movie (Admin Only)